 Directly in front of the Ballarat Trading Post is this truck, which for years has been rumored to have belonged to Manson Family member Charles “Tex” Watson.
 The rumor even got distorted one degree further, with some eventually claiming Charles Manson himself once owned it.
 The most common story is that when “Tex” fled Barker Ranch for Texas, he took this truck, which quickly broke down in Ballarat (Watson hitchhiked from there).
 However, according to locals, the actual truck “Tex” drove ultimately fell into the hands of another Ballarat local after it broke down, who was the caretaker of a nearby mining camp.
 He is said to have eventually dismantled the Watson escape truck.
 The one that sits in front of the trading post is similar, but locals claim it was never a Manson Family truck.
 However, the truck has sat in the same spot for quite some time and was likely in Ballarat at the time the Family was there, even if there is no direct connection.
-There is another truck, which is confirmed to have belonged to “Tex” Watson, located at Barker Ranch itself.
+There is another truck, which is much more strongly argued to have belonged to “Tex” Watson, located at Barker Ranch itself.

 Another old, rusty truck body, located near the Ballarat Trading Post.

 To get to Barker Ranch, you will need to take a right at the Ballarat Trading Post, down Coyote Canyon Road.
 Surprisingly, most GPS systems, including Google Maps, can navigate you to Barker Ranch.
 However, it is strongly advised not to rely solely on GPS.
-Some GPS systems can bit a bit off and cellular service is nowhere to be found anywhere near this region.
+Some GPS systems can be a bit off and cellular service is nowhere to be found in this region.
 So it is highly advisable to bring written or printed directions as well.
 There are no paved roads here, everything is dirt roads.
 Without a 4-wheel drive vehicle, Coyote Canyon Road is about as far as you will likely make it in a standard vehicle.
-Once you reach Goler Wash Road, you will likely traverse no further, unless it’s on foot or in a 4×4 vehicle.
+Once you reach Goler Wash Road, you will likely traverse no further, unless its on foot or in a 4×4 vehicle.
 Here is a photo of the entrance of Goler Wash, which does not do justice to how rough the road truly gets.

 Goler Wash is occasionally graded by the National Parks Service, which makes driving the road much easier.
 You can check online to see the various road conditions in a given season around Death Valley.
-Even with the road graded, it’s still difficult in certain spots.
+Even with the road graded, its still difficult in certain spots.
 Even though it isn’t a long road, it will take you quite a long time to drive through it, due to the canyons becoming quite narrow at times (you can probably touch the rocky walls from your vehicle at various points).
 There is also a regular stream of water that runs through the wash.
 Depending on the season, this can be minor or significant.
 At one point along Goler Wash, you even need to drive up a small waterfall.
 Depending on the amount of water runoff, this can be fairly difficult.
 Another factor is simply all the loose rocks and gravel beneath you as you drive.
-It is recommended that an experienced off-road driver handle this road, but if conditions are agreeable in certain seasons, it’s possible for a first time off-road driver to handle it.
+It is recommended that an experienced off-road driver handle this road, but if conditions are agreeable in certain seasons, its possible for a first time off-road driver to handle it.
 Do your research and be careful if you do elect to attempt it.

 Once you get through the war of attrition that is driving Goler Wash, you will finally arrive at Barker Ranch and Myers Ranch.
 Charles Manson first became aware of the ranches through Manson Family member Kathy Gilles, whose grandparents lived there.
-She brought Manson to the property, which he immediately liked for both it’s seclusion from society, as well as it’s perceived freedom from authority.
+She brought Manson to the property, which he immediately liked for both its seclusion from society, as well as its perceived freedom from authority.
 Eventually, the Family began occupying both ranches, after Manson offered a Beach Boys gold record in exchange for permission to remain on the properties.
 While the Tate / LaBianca murders were planned from Spahn Ranch, it is Barker Ranch where Charles Manson and most members of the Manson Family were finally captured.